Dr. Mareike Picklum

 About

 I studied Computer Science at the University of Bremen (UoB) and the University of New South Wales (UNSW) and received my Master's degree in 2015.
 I wrote my Master's thesis under the supervision of Prof. Michael Beetz at the Institute for Artificial Intelligence at the UoB addressing the problem of recognizing objects based on natural-language descriptions using graphical probabilistic models.
-I started my PhD in March 2015 in which I continue working with probabilistic models.

 I am a contributor in the projects pracmln and PRAC.
 In particular, I developed the publicly available web services PRACWeb, inviting users to have a look at the PRAC system in operation and WebMLN allowing users to try out inference and learning algorithms of the pracmln system.